Call for a FREE Evaluation

 Unfortunately, most LTD benefits plans use the much narrower “any occupation” definition, or sometimes start out as “own occupation” plans but transition to any occupation after a set period of time.
 This differs greatly from short-term disability plans, which often use an “own occupation” definition.

 Suppose you are a highly skilled worker, like an electrician, doctor, or software engineer.
-During a car accident, you suffered a traumatic brain injury, which makes it hard for you to complete multi-step tasks and affects your long-term memory.
+During a car accident, you suffered a traumatic brain injury that makes it hard for you to complete multi-step tasks and affects your long-term memory.
 Under an “own occupation” plan, you might qualify for ERISA benefits.
 However, if you have an “any occupation” plan, the insurance company could argue that you can do other, simpler work like bagging groceries—and that could be enough to deny your claim.

 Your Employer Claims That You Are Not Disabled

 Insurers rely heavily on the input of their hired medical professionals, previous cases, and your job title.
-These facts may not paint a completely accurate picture of how your illness or injury impacts your ability to do your job (or any job).
+These facts may not paint a truly accurate picture of how your illness or injury impacts your ability to do your job (or any job).
 Every illness or injury is different, and job titles don’t always accurately reflect your actual duties.

 To overturn an unfair denial, employees will often have to collect and present their own evidence (including doctor notes, journals, letters from colleagues, etc.) to contradict the insurance company’s conclusion.